OpenBMB/ToolBench/README.md

 ```

 ### Training ToolLLaMA
-- data preparation
-Download our newly released tool data and put them under `data/toolllama/raw_answer/`.
+- Data preparation: Download our newly released tool data and put them under `data/toolllama/raw_answer/`.
 You can use the following command to process the data for fine-tuning.:
 ```bash
 export PYTHONPATH=./
 export TOOL_DATA_DIR="data/toolllama/raw_answer/G1_demo/"